kaunel85/ong-bylaws/bylaws.md

 8. The Chapter will adhere to the Risk Management Policy of Phi Delta Theta.
 The Risk Management Policy of Phi Delta Theta will be attached to these bylaws as Appendix B.

-9. Any individual found in violation of items 7. and/or 8. will be censured (see by-law 128) by The Chapter and may result in outside authorities becoming involved.
+9. Any individual found in violation of items 7. and/or 8. will be censured (see 128.) by The Chapter and may result in outside authorities becoming involved.
 Subsequent violations may be referred to an outside organization.

 10. Each Member of the Chapter and each person living in the Chapter House will adhere to the Phi Delta Theta Alcohol Free Housing Policy.
 No alcohol, marijuana, or illegal substances shall be possessed, stored, administered or consumed on Ontario Gamma property.